RAF Margil, 1948

 Just as Heineken became pre-eminent internationally in lager (IMO), so did Guinness, for stout.

 Of course it had competitors – even in Iraq in 1948.
-This ad in Baghdad that year touted stout from Holland and Belgium, a Two Lions brand is mentioned.
+An advertisement in Baghdad that year touted stout from Holland and Belgium, the Two Lions brand is mentioned.
 I am not sure who made that, maybe one of our learned readers can tell us.

 And, as I showed in recent posts, The Iraq Brewery Co. introduced its Diana Stout in about 1950.
 That would have taken part of the market from Guinness, but not all clearly, as the 1954 ad picturing Guinness “FES” shows.